mithunpaul08/mean-teacher/pytorch/README.md

 - does libowen have momentum?
     - no
 - remove to_lower() at two places and check if that makes any diff. at vocab dictionary creation and embedding sanitize lookup function
+    - done. accuracy on both training and dev is around **77%** after 250 epochs. will stick to this.
 - check if sentences in claim and evidnece are getting cut at 1000
 - update embeddings = true
+- why is there batching in dev?
+- also confirm if the accuracy is being done at the end of all batches, not cumulative
 - to make the run faster
     - currently i look up the word given id, by iterating through the dict every time. maybe try the index method they mention [here](https://www.geeksforgeeks.org/python-get-key-from-value-in-dictionary/)
         - test it thoroughly for id and embedding of `is` again